astoundMe/intCalc/README.md

-### Official Changelog 4 v1.1
+### Official Changelog - v1.1.dev
-  - Special exit commands are no longer usable.
-They conflict with the better input system.
-No idea why, honestly.
+  - Special exit commands have been reduced to just "e".
   - Customized interface.
 Opens window in specific size and changes background and text color to black and green.
   - Better Input!
 So long to typing in num1, op, and num2 individually.
 Now you can just type the whole equation!
   - Improved readability of code by tabbing all commands under a tag.